 prlctl create "macOS13.5_test" -o macos --restore-image /Users/mikhailushakov/Downloads/UniversalMac_13.5_22G74_Restore.ipsw

-3. Adjust the size of the virtual hard drive if needed (by default, the size of the virtual hard drive is 64 GB) by executing the commands below:
+To adjust the size of the virtual hard drive if needed (by default, the size of the virtual hard drive is 64 GB) the process is slightly different:

 Alternatively, you can start it by opening Control Center (right-click Parallels Desktop icon in Dock > Control Center) and clicking the virtual machine icon.